Boat Trips from Benidorm

 Price: Adults - 35.00€.
 Children - 20.00€.

-HOW DO WE GET TO THE PORT? - Paseo de Colon, Benidorm Alicante, Spain.
+HOW TO GET TO BENIDORM PORT? - Paseo de Colon, Benidorm Alicante, Spain.

 Jump in a taxi to the port (ask for ‘el puerto’) or if you’re on the Levante side of town catch bus number 1, 4 or 10 to the end of the Avda Mediterraneo, walk along the Walking Street in the Old Town which comes out right by the port then right to the end of the pier and that’s where you catch the boats.